 Ergonomics

-Also, there are no connectors for auxiliary remote shift buttons (also called satellite shifters).
-On the other hand, one can be added on the Force and two on the RED.
+There are still no connectors for auxiliary remote shift buttons (also called satellite shifters).
+One can be added to the Force and two to the RED.

 The difference between using mechanical and electronic groupsets is huge.
 Electronic groupsets are more convenient.

-SRAM calls their electronic groupsets eTap AXS.
-Unlike Shimano Di2, eTap AXS groupsets are fully wireless (there are no cables leading from the shifter to the battery).
+SRAM calls their electronic groupsets AXS.
+Unlike Shimano Di2, AXS groupsets are fully wireless (no cables lead from the shifter to the battery).

 One of the best things about SRAM is that the components are compatible with each other, including the batteries.
 You can even swap the batteries from the front derailleur of Rival to the rear one of RED and vice versa.